Upendra-Jaiswal/SubBuddy/README.md

 ## 🌐 Live Demo

-Check out the live version of the app here: [Subshare on Vercel](https://sub-share-eosin.vercel.app)
+Check out the live version of the app here: [SubBuddy on Vercel](https://sub-share-eosin.vercel.app)

 ## 💡 Features